truenas/middleware/docs/api/resources/network.rst

 .. http:post:: /api/v1.0/network/interfaces/

-   Creates a new cronjob and returns the new cronjob object.
+   Creates a new Interface and returns the new Interface object.

    **Example request**: